-With a head office in Townsville, it's the only fund based in regional Queensland, with almost 60,000 members and has a strong focus on providing health cover for its home state, as well as the Northern Territory.
+With a head office in Townsville, Queensland Country Health Fund is the only fund based in regional Queensland.
+It has almost 60,000 members and has a strong focus on providing health cover for its home state, as well as the Northern Territory.

-There's also age-based discounts.
+There are also age-based discounts.

 Nobody chooses to go to hospital.

 But when you do, hospital cover will help you get the treatment you need, where and when you want it.